 Following is a list of performance enhancements introduced in version 12.0.0 for which there are no user-visible changes other than performance improvement.

 Improvements to locking when updating primary rows Updating a non-key column in a primary row and modifying foreign rows referring to that row no longer interfere with each other.
 For example, in the sample database, a sales_order row can be added while the corresponding customer address is being updated, without one operation having to wait on the other.
-See sa_locks system procedure and Types of locks.
+See sa_locks system procedure and Objects that can be locked.

 Reduced locking at isolation levels 2 and 3 Read locks on individual rows are no longer obtained when a table is locked in share mode (LOCK TABLE...IN SHARE MODE statement).
 This can result in reduced locking overhead at isolation levels 2 and 3.